sa-aguilarv/DFA-project/README.md

 - The user's interface allows to show the system's documentation for guidance using the command <help>.
 [DONE]

 **3. DFA Functionality**
  - System's outputs correspond to expected results in validated strings.
+[DONE]
  - The program reads different definitions of DFA.
+[DONE]
  - The program doesn't loop indefinitely and always responds to an accepting or rejecting state.
+[DONE]

 **4. Functional requirements**
  - Information is read through a configuration file.
 [DONE]
- - The information is written/shown through CLI [DONE] or an output file as indicated by the user.
+ - The information is written/shown through CLI [DONE] or an output file as indicated by the user [DONE].
  - The comparisons (calculated vs expected result) show in tabular form.
+[DONE]

 **5. Input validation**
 - Transition function (states and input string) is validated [DONE].